logux/docs/recipes/subprotocol.md

 # Supporting Different Versions of Client

-Client-server application should support different versions of the clients.
+The client-server application should support different versions of the clients.

-If you deploy a new client and server, users may not reload page and use old client to connect to the new server.
+If you deploy a new client and server, users may not reload the page and use the old client to connect to the new server.
 It is normal to see old clients for a week.
-Mobile apps or Electron apps have much longer update process, than web clients.
+Mobile apps or Electron apps have a much longer update process than web clients.
 You may expect to see old clients for months.

-If you use persistance storage, new client will load actions from old client.
+If you use persistent storage, new clients will load actions from an old client.

 Logux gives your [`meta.subprotocol`](../guide/concepts/subprotocol.md) API to deal with this complex case of old and new clients mix.

 ## Subprotocol Best Practices

-Developer must to specify subprotocol version ([Semantic Versioning] string like `1.5.2`) for both client and server.
+The developer must specify the subprotocol version ([Semantic Versioning] string like `1.5.2`) for both client and server.

 We suggest to change major subprotocol version (first number `X.x.x`) on client/server API breaking changes:

 * Renaming action.
-* Big changes in reacton for action.
+* Big changes in reaction for action.

 You can optionally update minor (`x.X.x`) or patch (`x.x.X`) versions of subprotocol on new actions and features or bug fixes.
 It can be useful for statistics.

 <details open><summary>Redux client</summary>

-You can change subprotocol version at `src/index.js` file (or another file where you create store):
+You can change the subprotocol version at `src/index.js` file (or another file where you create store):

 ```diff
   const createStore = createLoguxCreator({